-To increase oxytocin, and the benefits that the hormone has on managing weight, patients must follow the right dietary strategy.
-A healthy diet is a crucial part of keeping anyone fit and well, but it could also be the key to managing hormone balance.
+To increase oxytocin, and its benefits on managing weight, patients must follow the right dietary strategy.
+This is crucial for keeping anyone fit and healthy, but it could also be the key for managing hormone balance.

 Vitamin D, otherwise known as the “happy vitamin”, is particularly crucial for oxytocin levels.
 An imbalance in vitamin D is frequently linked to depression levels.
-Spending time outside can improve the amount of vitamin D in the human body, as sunshine helps to generate more of the crucial nutrient.
+Spending time outside can improve the amount of vitamin D, as sunshine helps to generate more of the crucial nutrient.
 Taking supplements high in vitamin D is also useful.